huggingface/blog/gptq-integration.md

 Large language models have demonstrated remarkable capabilities in understanding and generating human-like text, revolutionizing applications across various domains.
 However, the demands they place on consumer hardware for training and deployment have become increasingly challenging to meet.

 🤗 Hugging Face's core mission is to _democratize good machine learning_, and this includes making large models as accessible as possible for everyone.
 In the same spirit as our [bitsandbytes collaboration](https://huggingface.co/blog/4bit-transformers-bitsandbytes), we have just integrated the [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ) library in Transformers, making it possible for users to quantize and run models in 8, 4, 3, or even 2-bit precision using the GPTQ algorithm ([Frantar et al. 2023](https://arxiv.org/pdf/2210.17323.pdf)).
 There is negligible accuracy degradation with 4-bit quantization, with inference speed comparable to the `fp16` baseline for small batch sizes.
+Note that GPTQ method slightly differs from post-training quantization methods proposed by bitsandbytes as it requires to pass a calibration dataset.

 This integration is available both for Nvidia GPUs, and RoCm-powered AMD GPUs.